Xtra (ISP)

-Xtra was a brand used by New Zealand telecommunications provider Spark (previously Telecom) for its Internet service provider subsidiary from 1996 to 2008.
-At its inception, Xtra provided only dial-up Internet access, but began providing ADSL service in 1999.
+Xtra was a brand used by New Zealand telecommunications provider Spark (previously Telecom) for its internet service provider subsidiary from 1996 to 2008.
+At its inception, Xtra provided only dial-up internet access, but it began providing ADSL service in 1999.

-The brand was largely retired in 2008, with internet services adopting the name of Xtra's parent company Telecom (now Spark).
+The brand was largely retired in 2008, with internet services adopting the name of Xtra's parent company, Telecom (now Spark).
 Today, the Xtra brand remains active only as the name of Spark's webmail service, powered by New Zealand-based SMX.

 The Xtra name was also used for Yahoo!Xtra, a joint venture web portal between Telecom and Yahoo!7 that operated between 2007 and 2011, as well as XtraMSN (a joint venture with MSN).

 History and trading practices

 In 1999 Telecom created New Zealand's only ADSL service.
 Telecom later allowed other ISPs to access its ADSL networks (under increasing government and public pressure), although some claimed that Telecom provided unfair and monopolistic terms of trade regarding its wholesale ADSL services.

 As a subsidiary of Telecom New Zealand, Xtra retained some of the monopoly that its parent company formerly had.
 To many people, this monopoly was regarded as an unfair advantage over other ISPs.
 Many lobbyists, including Slingshot's CEO Annette Presley, persuaded New Zealand's Communications Ministry to force the unbundling of Telecom's local loop, so as to make fairer trading terms and lessen Xtra's ISP monopoly.
 The company breached the Fair Trading Act 1986 at least eight times between 2003 and 2010.